Payment instructions

 2. Use IBAN format for beneficiary account

-The purpose code should be included in the remittance information field (Field 70) with the following format:
+The payment purpose should be included in the remittance information field (Field 70) with the following format: /BENEFRES/AE//POP/<3-character-code>/ or /ORDERRES/AE//POP/<3-character-code>/

 Note: Transactions submitted without a purpose of payment in Payment Details may be held and ultimately rejected by Banking Circle's correspondent bank or the ultimate beneficiary bank.